joshuadavila/thermometers/README.md

 # thermometers

-this MEGA2560 arduino code displays four DS18B20 based temperature probes readings on a HD44780 LCD.
+This MEGA2560 arduino code displays the readings of four DS18B20 based temperature probes on a HD44780 LCD.